Vbrawl/VBOS-Core/README.md

+# CLOSED
+VBOS was never a big OS or kernel, but that's the end of it's life..

+I am planning to make another OS, I'll make a better plan to make it more modular, robust and stable than VBOS would ever be.

 # VBOS?
 VBOS stands for VBrawl's OS (I'm not good with names...) and is (going to be) a general purpose OS.
 It's going to have server editions and versions with GUI.